abhishek2283java/jersey-grizzly-restapi/README.md

     "dateOfBirth": "2010-06-12",
     "emailAddress": "johndoe3@gmail.com",
     "phoneNumber": "001800500400"
 }

+PUT request:
+{
+    "emailAddress": "johndoe@ema.com",
+    "dateOfBirth": "2010-06-12",
+    "phoneNumber": "0046777555666"
+}

 **Rainy Day Scenarios**
 1. If a customer doesn't exist while searching, removing(de-registering) then return proper exception.
 (Works in postman and rest client in the test class)
+2. If there are no customers matching the dateOfBirth search then return proper exception (Works in postman)

 **Requirements**